-Memorizing these phrases and perhaps some possible responses will make a conversation flow perfectly and with ease.
+Memorizing these conversation starters and perhaps some possible responses will make your future Korean dialogues flow with greater ease!

 1. 한국어 할 수 있습니까?
 (Hangugeo hal su isseumnikka?) — Do you speak Korean?